 Each match of the challenge is for two teams of students.
 Each team of students prepares two robots.
-Both robots operate on the same half of the field and their goal is to collaborate on the common task - push all the balls from their half to the other team's half.
+Both robots operate on the same half of the field and their goal is to collaborate on the common task - push all the orange balls from their half to the other team's half.

-Initially each half of the field contains 4 balls.
-During the match, balls will be pushed from one half to another.
-As well as pushing their own balls, a team's robots must constantly continue to find new balls delivered from the other half by the robots of the opposing team.
-As soon as these balls from the opposition are found the robots must plan and perform actions to push these balls back.
+Initially each half of the field contains 4 orange balls and 1 purple ball.
+During the match, orange balls will be pushed from one half to another.
+In addition to pushing their initial orange balls, the team's robots must constantly find new orange balls delivered from the other half by the robots of the opposing team.
+As soon as these balls from the opposition are found the robots must plan and perform actions to push these orange balls back.
+The purple ball on the other hand, should stay on the own half of the game field.
+Orange balls are counted as 1 and purple balls as -2, and the team with the lowest number at the end wins that match.

-A match takes maximum 2 minutes and at the end of the match the winner is the team with the least number of balls on their half of the game field.
+A match takes maximum 2 minutes and at the end of the match the winner determined by the number of orange and purple balls on each game field.